sedillon93/13-14-Relational-Modeling/lab-shannon/README.md

 * First install the dependencies by running 'npm install'.
 * Run the command 'npm run dbon' to connect to the database and establish a connection.
 * IN A DIFFERENT TAB of the terminal install jest for testing by running "npm i -s jest".
 You will then be able to use the command 'npm test' to execute all tests in the test files.
-* Each restaurant document requires four properties: A name, cuisine, city, and rating.
+* Each restaurant document requires four properties: A name (String), cuisine (String), city (String), and rating (Number).

 ## Request Endpoints
 POST: Post requests are handled by the route '/api/restaurants'.
 A successful post request will return a 200 status.
-If part of the required content is missing (name, cuisine, or city) a 400 status will be returned.
+If part of the required content is missing (name, cuisine, or city) a 400 error will be occur.
+If a restaurant with the specified name already exists a 409 error will occur.
 PUT: Put requests are handled by the route '/api/restaurants/:id'.
+Successful put request will return a 200 status.
+If no information was provided in the body a 400 error will occur.
+If no restaurant can be found with the id provided a 404 error will occur.
 GET: Get requests are handled by the route '/api/restaurants/:id'.
+A successful get request will return a 200 status.
+If no restaurant can be found which matches the id provided a 404 error will occur.
 DELETE: Delete requests are handled by the route '/api/restaurants/:id'.
+A successful delete request will return a 204 status.
+If no restaurant can be found which matches the id provided a 404 error will occur

 ## Technologies
 * ES6